Reviews You Can Rely On

 Packed Size

-Packed size is another essential factor to consider when trying to slim down your pack size.
-Again, foam insulated mattresses cannot compete with air core construction or thin layers of synthetic insulation.
+Packed size is another essential factor to consider when trying to slim down your backpack.
+Again, foam-insulated mattresses cannot compete with air-core construction or thin layers of synthetic insulation.
+If you camp in all four seasons, you will undoubtedly want to own more than one sleeping pad — a bigger, bulkier one with insulation for when it's cold and a thin, lightweight, and packable model for summertime backpacking trips.

-The NeoAir XLite Women's and the Q-Core are tied for the smallest packed size, followed by the Ultralight Insulated, and are all in the range of 8-9"x4-5".
-The Ether Light is close and rings in at 11 x 4.5 inches.
-Many people have difficulty rolling their inflatable pads up to the original size they came in and are not able to fit them back into their stuff sacks; this may take more than one go at rolling and squeezing all the air out.
+The Nemo Tensor nudges out the NeoAir XLite NXT and Sea to Summit Ultralight — all are in the range of 8-9" x 3-4" — with the Comfort Light Insulated nipping at their heels.
+Many people have difficulty rolling their inflatable pads up to the original size they came in and cannot fit them back into their stuff sacks; the trick is taking more than one go at rolling and squeezing all the air out.

 Credit: Jessica Haist

-We evaluated durability mostly on the toughness of the materials of these pads, which range from 30-75 Denier strength fabrics.
-The Trail Lite Women's features some of the most robust materials.
-That said, the NeoAir XLite is surprisingly durable, and some of our testers have owned this model for many years without incident.
-Luckily all of the pads we tested are relatively quick and easy to patch.
+We evaluated the construction quality mostly on the toughness of the materials of these pads, which range from 30-50-denier strength fabrics.
+The Therm-a-Rest Trail Lite features some of the most robust materials.
+The Nemo Switchback, our one closed-cell foam option, is also highly robust, even if you don't treat it very nicely.
+The NeoAir XLite NXT is surprisingly durable as well, and some of our testers have owned older versions of this model for many years without incident.
+Luckily, all of the pads we tested are relatively quick and easy to patch should something go awry.

 Credit: Jessica Haist

-Many of the newer pads on the market have excellent valve technology that seems more durable and easy to use than older models that twist shut.
+Many of the newer pads on the market have excellent valve technology that Is more durable and easy to use than older models that twist shut.
 Sea to Summit's valves have burly openings and tabs that allow the one-way valve to open or the whole thing to open up for easy deflation.
 These models also all come with patches and extra valve pieces.
-All of Therm-a-Rest's models got new one-way valves that increased their durability since, in the past, there were complaints of leaky valves.
+All of Therm-a-Rest's models also got new one-way valves several years back that increased their durability.
+In the past, there were complaints of leaky valves.

-Although many of our reviewed sleeping pads claim to be "self-inflating," some people are disappointed by the amount the pads inflate on their own.
+Although many of our reviewed sleeping pads claim to be “self-inflating,” some people are disappointed by the amount they actually inflate on their own.
 Just so we're all on the same page, even the manufacturers don't claim that their pads can completely inflate on their own.
-Instead, they claim they will inflate most of the way, and if people prefer a firmer mattress, they can blow in a few more breaths before closing the valve.
+These pads will inflate most of the way, and if people prefer a firmer mattress, they can blow in a few more breaths before closing the valve.

 sleeping pad womens - the sea to summit comfort light insulated is warm enough to stretch...